TGLS/SYSC3033Project/one/readme.txt

 2) Known Issues

 1) How to run
-From where you stored the Assignment1.jar, you can start the program by opening a command line interface there, and running the command "java -jar Assignment1.jar [arguments]".
-On Windows, the process is further simplified by using the batch program "Assignment1.bat", which runs the program running a client, a server, and an intermediate host on the same machine with the ports specified by the specification.
-Alternatively, you can run it through Eclipse, creating a run configuration for each set of arguments.
+From where you stored the Increment1.jar, you can start the program by opening a command line interface there, and running the command "java -jar Assignment1.jar [arguments]".
+On Windows, the process is further simplified by using the batch program "Increment1.bat", which runs the program running a server, an intermediate host, and multiple clients on the same machine with the ports specified by the specification.
+It starts each in verbose mode.

-In order to run the whole system, you must run each of the following arguments. server [source port]: This starts a server waiting to accept receive and respond to messages from a client or intermediate host.
-It will wait to receive messages from the port specified. client [destination ip] [destination port]: This starts a client that will send messages to the a server or intermediate host at the destination ip at the destination port and wait for a response after each message. intermediate [source port] [destination ip] [destination port]: This starts an intermediate host that will wait to receive messages from a client or intermediate host, and will forward them to a server or another intermediate host.
+In order to run the whole system, you must run "Increment1.jar" one time with each of the following arguments: server intermediate client

+You may provide any number of the following options afterwards:
+-v, -verbose: Enables verbose output.
+-q, -quiet: Disables verbose output (default).
+-in_port=[port]: Sets the port incoming messages will be received by.
+Default for server is 69, for intermeditate is 23.
+-out_port=[port]: Sets the port outgoing messages will be sent to.
+Default for client is 23, for intermeditate is 69.
+-ip=[ip]: Sets the ip outgoing messages will be sent to.
+Default for client and intermediate is 127.0.0.1.
+Later options are take precedence over earlier options.

 2) Known Issues
-The client should be started after all intermediate hosts and servers are created.
-This is because if it is started earlier than that, the client will send a message to a server or intermediate host that has not yet started, and will stall forever.

-The specification was unclear as to whether no file name or mode would treated as a valid file name or mode (no text is some text after all).
-The program can handle no file name or mode just fine, but it is not tested with this value.

-In the event that the server receives an invalid request, then the server will exit without sending a message to inform the client or intermediates that it has received an invalid request.
-Thus, they will be waiting forever for a message that will not be received.

-The system is not designed for use with multiple clients, so trying to connect multiple clients to the same server or intermediate host will have unusual effects.
+The program will not accept read/write requests with no file name or mode, but the client won't send those messages anyway.

+Writing to the same file on the server from two different clients can cause conflicts.

+You can read from a file that is being written to, if you read after the write begins.

+Reading a file that doesn't exist server-side will cause a crash, as will writing a file that doesn't exist client-side.

+It's impossible to send commands to the system while verbose is outputting data.